Close to the Edge: Recording and production

-Songs
+Composition and music

 Side one

 "Close to the Edge" was written by Anderson and Howe, both of whom also share lyrical credits.
 Its 18-minute length marked the longest track Yes had recorded at the time.
 Anderson gained initial inspiration from a moment in his hotel room during the Fragile Tour when he was reading The Lord of the Rings by J. R. R. Tolkien while listening to Symphony Nos.
 6 and 7 by Jean Sibelius, one of his favourite composers.
 The seventh struck Anderson the most as he noticed that its main theme was introduced some time in the composition which influenced how "Close to the Edge" was shaped.
 He studied No. 7 for the remainder of the tour; roughly halfway, he discussed his initial ideas with Howe.
 During a break the two resumed writing at Howe's home in Hampstead, north London, at which point Howe devised the lyric "Close to the edge, round by the corner", itself inspired when he had lived in Battersea, an area beside the River Thames.
 Anderson was inspired to base its theme and lyrics on Siddhartha (1922) by German novelist Hermann Hesse, and revised the song's lyrics "three or four" times, saying "it's all metaphors".
 The lyrics for the concluding verse were based on a dream he once had about the "passing on from this world to another... yet feeling so fantastic about it that death never frightened me ever since".